 - All those 55 years of age and over

 - Anyone 50 years of age and over

 - Rest of the population

 Under the current government target of 2 million vaccine doses per week, all those in the top 4 priority groups for the vaccine should be immunised by February 15.
-Then according to the calculator, anyone under the age of 50 (without underlying health conditions or risk from occupation) will receive the first vaccine dose between April 2 2021 and May 20 2021, followed by the second dose later in the summer.

 When will over 60s get the Covid vaccine?